-7.8 It is anticipated that Perth & Kinross Integration Joint Board (IJB) will continue to progress the development of integrated budgets which will bring together funding from both the Council and NHS Tayside.
+- 8.7 It is anticipated that Perth & Kinross Integration Joint Board (IJB) will continue to progress the development of integrated budgets which will bring together funding from both the Council and NHS Tayside.
 Discussions remain ongoing with all three parties as to the potential implications for the Council's Revenue Budget process.
 The outcome of this will be reported to future meetings of the Council.
-It is important to recognise the financial challenges faced by both the Council and NHS Tayside and how this may impact on the work of the IJB.

-- 7.9 Furthermore, in recent times, there has been an increase in the level of directly awarded funding from the Scottish Government which adds a further layer of complexity. - 7.10 At this time, it is anticipated the IJB will notify the Council (and NHS Tayside) of the funding required for their Strategic Delivery Plan.
-The level of funding requested will then be assessed in the context of the overall level of resources available to the Council in arriving at a recommendation on funding for the IJB in 2023/24 and beyond.
+It is important to recognise the financial challenges faced by both the Council and NHS Tayside and how this may impact on the work of the IJB. - 8.8 At this time, it is anticipated the IJB will notify the Council (and NHS Tayside) of the funding required for their Strategic Delivery Plan.
+The level of funding requested will then be assessed in the context of the overall level of resources available to the Council in arriving at a recommendation on funding for the IJB in 2024/25 and beyond.